Family Donation Decision

 SIMPLE SAFE SERVICE

 When everyone comes together, we find out what we have in common and what we all care about.
-This activity guides a large group of people to come to consensus regarding where they want to donate.
+This activity guides a group of people to consensus regarding where they want to donate.
 They each contribute from pennies to dollars to a cause they care about.

 - Set up a phone call for lots of family members to talk about making a plan to put everyone's pennies and dollars together to contribute to something collaboratively toward a community need.